SAVE 20% ON SUBSCRIPTION NOW AVAILABLE

 Intense workouts, warm weather, and embarrassing situations… what do these all have in common?
 For many, it’s a rosy flush to their cheeks that goes with a quick splash of water, whilst others may experience a burning red glow that takes hours to subside.
 Whatever the case, it’s important to identify what’s causing your red, flushed skin.

-Key ingredients to look out for are:
+Key ingredients to help soothe skin redness are:

 • Vitamin E

-By Sarah London Reviver Hydrating Mist
+By Sarah Reviver Hydrating Mist

 Heat causes blood vessel dilation, making them expand and fill with more blood giving the skin a pink/red glow.
 To calm flushed skin, try wrapping a clean face cloth around an ice pack and gently apply to the skin until the redness subsides.